 Specifically, AWS provides the following services to Jitterbit and Harmony:

 - Secure Architecture

 Jitterbit Harmony infrastructure components run in separate AWS Virtual Private Clouds.
 Each stack is an isolated network.
 Most services run in a private subnet.
-Only SSL/TLS endpoints and a bastion host (for Jitterbit management) are exposed to the Internet.
+Only TLS endpoints and a bastion host (for Jitterbit management) are exposed to the Internet.
 Backend users connect to the stack through the bastion host, which restricts access to stack components and logs activity for security review.

 All stack hosts run mandatory inbound firewalls configured in deny-all mode.
 HTTP, HTTPS, and SSH ports are opened only as necessary.